Some parts of this page may be machine-translated.

 while the gray part represents the proportion of texts classified as "Medium/Poor".

-How about that?
-You can see that the blue part occupies a large proportion in all languages,
+How is it?
+The blue portion occupies a large percentage in all languages,

 The text in the blue section is of a quality that can be used as is from machine translation results,